The Benefits of Ad-Supported Streaming TV

 Streaming TV advertising collects the data provided by the device user and gives businesses a buy-in to messaging that connects their interest with your brand.
 It allows for greater personalization based on a more refined targeting capability never before seen in traditional television broadcasting.

 Streaming TV advertising allows a business to have more control over their content and messaging.
 When a viewer visits an OTT service, it is by choice.
-Whether it contains ads or not, the viewer is opting out of interest.
+Whether it contains ads or not, the viewer is choosing it out of interest.

 This should be taken into consideration when crafting messaging to the particular audience you would like to reach and resonate with.
 Let’s say your ad is showcased on YouTube as a pre roll video.
 Pre-roll ads are sometimes skippable and sometimes not.